jameswylie/vue-email-autocomplete/README.md

 - Autocomplete default suggestions list to be based on browser language detection, which will make the suggestions more regionally relevant.
 - Vue 3 refactoring/versioning.

-# Contributions

-If you'd like to contribute and add functionality to this project, feel free to fork this repo, create a new feature branch and then submit a pull request.

 # :beer: Buy me a <del>Beer</del> Cider

 Donations are welcome and very much appreciated!